dataminer-site/dataminer-site.github.io/docs/archive/0.8/data/json/overview.md

 The JSON extension can attempt to determine the format of a JSON file when setting `format` to `auto`.
 Here are some example JSON files and the corresponding `format` settings that should be used.

-In each of the below cases, the `format` setting was not needed, as DuckDB was able to infer it correctly, but it is included for illustrative purposes.
+In each of the below cases, the `format` setting was not needed, as DataMiner was able to infer it correctly, but it is included for illustrative purposes.
 A query of this shape would work in each case:
 ```sql
 SELECT * FROM filename.json;